U2Ft/RSS-filter/README.md

 Filters for the feed title `*` are applied to every feed.

-Note the irregular behaviour of backslash-escapes--in practice, repeat them.
+Note the irregular behaviour of backslash-escapes—in practice, repeat them.
 E.g. to match a `[` in the item title, the regex should be `"\\["`.

 Watch out for HTML entities (e.g. `&amp;`) in item and feed titles.
 If a regex that should be matching isn't, that's probably why.